sbosnick/selection/design/purpose.md

 ## Kernel\* non-ABI Options
-Kernel\* options that do not affect the user/kernel ABI (i.e. tweaks) shall be grouped into meaningful "profiles" which are then exposed as *cargo* features on all of the platform crates.
+Kernel\* options that do not affect the user/kernel ABI (i.e. tweaks) shall be grouped into meaningful "classes" which are then exposed as *cargo* features on all of the platform crates.

 ## LibSel4\* options